Disks are virtual versions of physical storage devices, such as SSDs and HDDs.

 If a disk is created from a snapshot or image, the disk information contains the ID of the source resource.
 In addition, the license IDs (

-product_ids) are inherited from the source resource, which are used to calculate the disk use cost.
+product_ids) are inherited from the source resource and used to calculate the disk use cost.

 VMs in Yandex.Cloud can use the following types of disks: